kwy518/The-Solution/Shortest Path/README.md

 |1|0|D|1|

-In the above matrix, it takes 5 distances from S to D.
+In the above matrix, the minimum distances from S to D is 5.